How to Apply

 Once your EOP file is complete, it will be reviewed carefully by a campus selection committee.
 The committee will consider such factors as disadvantaged background, financial need, academic performance, motivation, and potential for success in college.
 The committee may also look for any contribution that you have made or intend to make to your community, work experience, or the career you wish to pursue.
 Be sure to complete all forms accurately and assist the committee in understanding your academic preparation and motivation.

-EOP at SF State only admits fall applicants.
+EOP at SF State only admits applicants in the Fall semester.
 Notification of admission to SF State and notification of admission to EOP are two separate steps.
 A student must first be admitted to SF State before their EOP file is reviewed.
 EOP begins notifying students of acceptance to the fall program in early spring and continues until space is no longer available.
 Students admitted to EOP will receive their notice by email.

-EOP Welcome Session Participants conditionally admitted into EOP must complete a Welcome Session at SF State New Student Orientation prior to being fully admitted into the program.
-SF State New Student Orientations are scheduled throughout the months of June and July.
+EOP Welcome Session Participants conditionally admitted into EOP must complete a Welcome Session prior to being fully admitted into the program.
+Welcome sessions are scheduled throughout the months of August and September.

 Q: When is the EOP application deadline?